 - design and construct an Archimedes screw which will use the current from the river on our property to generate electricity for our farm.
 This will include factoring flow rates in different seasons, projecting and planning against disturbances in the riparian ecosystem; figuring conversions for electrical current; and building the screw mechanism and infrastructure, and working with state and federal oversight agencies

-- breed pigs specifically for our micro-region, including traits for foraging ability, hardiness, meat proportions, reproduction, and growth.
+- breed pigs and sheep specifically for our micro-region, including traits for foraging ability, hardiness, meat proportions, reproduction, and growth.
 This will include historical research on breeds, genetics work, animal husbandry, food chemistry, curing (dealing with ambient factors as well as managed), and marketing of a “new” breed

 - expand our current composting endeavors to a commercial scale, including both hot composting and vermiculture.
 Students will plan and manage for micro biome health of the compost, explore pathogenic factors to a public waste system, measure and manage for appropriate chemical content of end product, design and construct and manage compost beds,